-The IUCN Red List as the by over 81% between the late 1970s and the present day.
+The Grevy's zebra is in great danger.
+A much rarer cousin of the plains zebra, the Grevy's zebra is found in northern Kenya and parts of northeastern and southern Ethiopia.
+The species is designated as "endangered" by the IUCN Red List as the population has declined by over 81% between the late 1970s and the present day.
 To help protect the species, Kenya's Grevy's Zebra Technical Committee conceived of the idea of the Great Grevy’s Rally, or GGR.
 The GGR is a unique way to monitor populations of endangered species.

 What Is the Point of the Great Grevy’s Rally?

 The GGR is a photographic census conducted over two days in northern and central Kenya to estimate the population of the Grevy’s zebra.